wickathou/diploi.com/src/content/blog/hosting_nextjs_apps/hosting_nextjs_apps.md

 ###### Getting started with Next.js, without Vercel

 If you have used Next.js, I'm sure you will be familiar with Vercel.
-For the most part, Vercel provides a good hosting service, but if you need to use Next.js along other frameworks on a monorepo, then it is not so good, but Diploi is 😌
+For the most part, Vercel provides a good hosting service, but if you need to use Next.js along with other frameworks on a monorepo, then it is not so good, but Diploi is 😌

 In this post, we'll go over how to create production-ready Next.js apps, with a great deployment experience and support for complex monorepo apps.